The Mid-West Planning District (MWPD) is responsible to ensure that submitted plans conform to the Zoning By-Laws for that property.

 INSPECTIONS & PENALTIES

-The Mid-West Planning District (MWPD) is to be notified when the fence has been installed.
+The Mid-West Planning District (MWPD) is to be notified at each of the following stages of site prep, as applicable:

 PLEASE NOTE: A minimum of 24 Hours Notice is required when booking inspections (weekend not included);